vxnuaj/tinytok/README.md

 > DISCLAIMER: This README.md was written by GPT

-Simple utility funcs to process TinyStories by Eldan & Li, train a Byte-Pair Encoding (BPE) tokenizer, and create tokenized sequences for transformer models.
+Simple utility funcs to process TinyStories by Eldan & Li, train a Byte-Pair Encoding (BPE) tokenizer, and create tokenized sequences to train tiny transformer models.

 Primarily made for personal use.